PornSieve/porn_sieve/README.md

 # porn_sieve
 Improve your masturbation efficiency!

+What is it?

+Porn Sieve learns your adult interests and then fetches videos that match those interests from xvideos.com.
+I am in no way associated with that website and in the future I plan on adding more websites.

 Dependencies:

     numpy

     scikit

     sklearn

     pyside

 How to use:

     Run main.py with python3.

     The top-left corner includes a list of fetishes to select.